-Did State conduct or participate in pipeline safety training session or seminar in Past 3 Info Only Info Only Years?
+10 Did State conduct or participate in pipeline safety training session or seminar in Past 3 Info Only Info Only Years?
 Chapter 8.5 Info Only = No Points

-A safety seminar was conducted a month ago.
+A safety seminar was conducted August 23 and 24th, 2022.
 An agenda and attendance sheet is kept as documentation.
+Seminars are conducted every three years.

-Has state confirmed transmission operators have submitted information into NPMS Info Only Info O
+Has state confirmed transmission operators have submitted information into NPMS Info Only Info Only database along with changes made after original submission?

 Melissa tracks NPMS submissions on a spreadsheet.
-This questions is also addressed in the States supplemental checklist.
+This question is also addressed in the States supplemental checklist.
+Melissa also checks the Pipeline Safety Data Mart.

-Does the state have a mechanism for communicating with stakeholders - other than state pipeline safety seminar?
+Does the state have a mechanism for communicating with stakeholders - other than state 1 pipeline safety seminar?
 (This should include making enforcement cases available to public).

 The state has a web page which includes one call information, laws, statistics and radio spots.
-The site also include statutes, regulations, notices and contact information.
+The site also includes statutes, regulations, notices and contact information.
 Other outreach strategies include emails and virtual meetings.
 The state also meets with municipal operators and Public Service Commission staff have made presentations at the Kentucky Gas Association expo.
+Kentucky also participates in the KGA (Kentucky Gas Assn) show case, PHMSA updates are fortwarded to operators.
+There is also outreach for weather alerts.

-Did state execute appropriate follow-up actions to Safety Related Condition (SRC) Reports?
+Did state execute appropriate follow-up actions to Safety Related Condition (SRC)

+Reports?
 Chapter 6.7